 And of an unknown but friendly woman:

-Taking a detour from the YogaJam to attend a meeting, Randall noticed a street sign for “Reedsville”–mentioned in earlier chapter, where his friend’s father had been born.
+Taking a detour from the Jam to attend a meeting, Randall noticed a street sign for “Reedsville”–mentioned in earlier chapter, where his friend’s father had been born (Chapter 5).
 He turned around, snapped a photo, and couldn’t start his car.
-Within a minute a bunch of guys came to help, along with a woman and her blue Jeep:Near the end of August the Floyd-Montgomery Jazz Project at Oak Grove Pavilion (behind Zion Lutheran Church) produced a melange of colors under the blue, red, white lights from the top.
+Within a minute a bunch of guys came to help, along with a woman and her encouragingly blue Jeep:Near the end of August the Floyd-Montgomery Jazz Project at Oak Grove Pavilion (behind Zion Lutheran Church) produced a melange of colors under the blue, red, white lights from the top.
 As Deb pulled and pushed the trombone slide, columns of mercury flitted up and down it as well as along the rest of the instrument.
-(When we crossed paths at Black Water Loft, she reported that her the bell of her saxophone is Sterling silver and the slide is nickel.)
-The sax lit up like votive candles dedicated to The God of Jazz.
+(Later when we crossed paths at Black Water Loft, she reported that her the bell of her saxophone is Sterling silver and the slide is nickel.)
+The house bulbs lit up the saxophone like votive candles dedicated to The God of Jazz.
 I asked the guitarist to name the color of his instrument and after a moment he chuckled: “Gibson red.”
 And the rich brown wood on the front of the bass fiddle?
 “Maple.”

-In 2014 Passover Purple may have helped to rid Floyd County from a threat to its water, landscape, property values, health, and safety.
+In 2014 Passover Purple signs may have helped to rid Floyd County from a threat to its water, landscape, property values, health, and safety.
 An energy company moved the intended route of a pipeline so that it would just miss our hostile area.
-The tube, 42 inches in diameter, would carry methane gas produced by hydraulic fracturing (“fracking”) from West Virginia to North Carolina.
+The tube, 42 inches in diameter, would have carried methane gas produced by hydraulic fracturing (“fracking”) from West Virginia to North Carolina.
 One citizen bought 400 copies of the metal protests, fabricated by a company in Floyd, which were quickly sold or, after the route was changed, shipped to other counties.

 As if in celebration, hardwood forests turned to fireworks:

-* Ironically some of her lyrics expressed a jaundiced attitude toward the colors of this world.
+* Ironically some of her lyrics expressed a jaundiced attitude toward the colors of this world, however metaphorical.
 Blando colore oculos mundus decepit–“With superficial show this world deceives the eye.”
-Spirat anguis inter flores et colores explicando tegit fel–“The snake hisses as it uncoil itself among petals and beauty, concealing its venom.”
+Spirat anguis inter flores et colores explicando tegit fel–“: the snake hisses as it uncoil itself among petals and beauty, concealing its venom.”
 From Vivaldi’s sacred motet, Nulla in mundo pax sincera.
 The anonymous text declares that Jesus is the source of all truth and peace amid a world of deception, punishment and torment.
-By contrast, Roy G. Biv’s deity (as recounted above) seems to regard worldly colors as true indeed, substantial enough to be extracted as punishment.
+By contrast, Roy G. Biv’s irate deity (as recounted above) seems to regard worldly colors as worthy indeed, substantial enough to be extracted as punishment.